biscuit-auth/website/content/docs/help/faq.md

 Biscuit is focused on the authorization and delegation side of API access, so it can be used as an OAuth access token.
 OAuth does not mandate a specific format for the access token.
 Refresh tokens work better when they are meant for a single use.
 In that case, a random string stored in the Authorization Server (in OAuth terms) database will fit the task.
-OIDC specifies that identity information is transmitted using JWT, so Biscuit will not be usable in their place.
+OIDC specifies that identity information is transmitted using JWTs, so Biscuit will not be usable in their place.

 ## Why Datalog?